 Less known than Cabo San Luca, this little gem sits on the Peninsula of Baja California Sur.
 Featuring a desert climate, La Paz offers a dry, warm and sunny weather most of the year.
-Situated at the end of an extension of the Sierra Laguna, the city is circled by tall mountains bordered by the Gulf of California and the Sea of Cortez.
+While the city is no Cabo San Luca, if you wonder what to do in Mexico, there are plenty of La Paz activities to choose from!

 Top Things to Do in La Paz Mexico

-Among other top things to do in La Paz, Mexico, by both locals and visitors alike, is walking along the city front Malecon.
-Built along the Paseo Alvaro Obregon, the 5-km long Malecon is a favorite place for locals and visitors alike.
+Among the top things to do in La Paza Baja California Mexico, by both locals and visitors alike, the most popular is walking along the city front Malecón.
+Built along the Paseo Alvaro Obregon, the 5-km long Malecón is a favorite place for locals and visitors alike.
 Families stroll on a Sunday afternoon.
 Joggers run in the early hours of the day.
 Couples go on romantic walks into the sunset.
-In short, the Malecon is a must-see while in La Paz.
+In short, the Malecón is for sure one of the top things to see in La Paz Mexico.

 Snorkel with Whale Sharks